kozit/KsIL/Specification.md

 # Execution Information
 ## Basic Execution Information
-Instructions are separated by 0x00 0xFF 0x00 0xFF
-Parameters MUST BE AS LONG AS SPECIFIED Below
+The first byte is used to pick the memory mode Instructions are separated by 0x00 0xFF 0x00 0xFF Parameters MUST BE AS LONG AS SPECIFIED Below